-- 1) Exterior wall (Stone for POR1 and POR2, brick and vinyl siding for POR3) - 2) Window (No assembly yet specified, will be determined through AIF analysis)
+- 1) Exterior wall (Stone for POR1, POR2, POR4, brick and vinyl siding for POR3) - 2) Window (No assembly yet specified, minimum assembly will be determined through AIF analysis)

 The existing exterior wall compositions at each POR are as given in the previous section and Table 5.1 below.
-The façades are composed of stone, brick and vinyl siding as shown in Figure 4.4.
-The wall type for POR1 and POR2 (stone) is sufficiently similar to wall type EW5 described in the Canada Mortgage and Housing Corporation (CMHC) document "Road and Rail Noise: Effects on Housing" while the vinyl siding wall type is sufficiently similar to wall type EW2.
+The façades are composed of stone, brick and vinyl siding as shown in Figure 4.5.
+The wall type for POR1, POR2, POR4 and part of POR3 (stone/brick) is sufficiently similar to wall type EW5 described in the Canada Mortgage and Housing Corporation (CMHC) document "Road and Rail Noise: Effects on Housing" while the vinyl siding wall type used for part of POR3 is sufficiently similar to wall type EW2.
 Table 5.1 shows a comparison of these wall compositions.